Spanish Mountain Gold (CVE:SPA) Stock Price Down 14.8% – Should You Sell?

-Separately, Atrium Research raised shares of Spanish Mountain Gold to a “strong-buy” rating in a report on Wednesday, September 10th.
-One investment analyst has rated the stock with a Strong Buy rating, According to MarketBeat.com, Spanish Mountain Gold currently has a consensus rating of “Strong Buy”.
+Separately, Atrium Research upgraded Spanish Mountain Gold to a “strong-buy” rating in a research report on Wednesday, September 10th.
+One research analyst has rated the stock with a Strong Buy rating, Based on data from MarketBeat, the stock currently has an average rating of “Strong Buy”.

 Spanish Mountain Gold Ltd., an exploration stage resource company, engages in the acquisition, exploration, and development of mineral properties in Canada.
 It holds a 100% interest in the Spanish Mountain gold project, which comprises approximately 50 contiguous mineral claims and 13 placer claims covering an area of approximately 10,414 hectares located in the Cariboo region of central British Columbia.